Building Digital Products: How to Wow the Market

 Video

-Instead of low fidelity images, you can produce a video showing walkthroughs of key user journeys or simply promoting the app.
-Video guarantees higher conversion and engagement than text or images.
+Instead of low fidelity images, you can produce video content such as walkthroughs of key user journeys, promotional videos, or educational material to engage users.
+Video content guarantees higher conversion and engagement than text or images.

 Product managers can create a campaign promoting the app, for instance via Google Ads or Facebook Ads.
 They allow to segment users based on several criteria, which then makes possible to test their reactions.
 Often ad campaign is linked with a landing page.